Associated Press of Pakistan: Editorial operation

-The whole news operation is monitored by a Central News Desk (CND) located at the head office in Islamabad.
-News stories, features, write-ups from all bureaus are sent to Islamabad for editing and from there the combined service is distributed nationally.
-The CND is connected with foreign news agencies, local and foreign newspapers, government entities, TV channels, Radio via an internet.

 Communication networks

 Despite APP being considered Pakistan's "premier" news agency, for decades the agency ran on old, obsolete and unreliable equipment.
 News copy was being carried on a 50-baud duplex circuit between Islamabad, Karachi and Lahore.

 M. Aftab, APPs General-Manager in 1991, undertook to improve the agency's technical resources.
 The resulting upgrade saw a transformation of data output speed from 50 words per minute (WMP) to 1200 WPM, most of which is now directly fed into the computers of the subscribers simultaneously throughout Pakistan and overseas.

 Subscribers

-Being the national news agency of Pakistan, APP collects and disseminate domestic and international news to 84 (1992) newspapers of Pakistan besides radio, television and government offices and some foreign media.
+APP collects and disseminate domestic and international news to 84 (1992) newspapers of Pakistan besides radio, television and government offices and some foreign media.
 APP's subscription rates are higher than other agencies in Pakistan, due to its credibility and services.
 For this reason every newspaper in Pakistan tries to subscribe to its services.
 Notable newspaper subscribers to APP's services include: Dawn, Pakistan Times, Frontier Post, The Statesman, The Nation, The News International, Business Recorder, The Observer, The Post and Nawa-i-Waqt, Jang, Khabrain, Daily Express (Urdu newspaper), The Express Tribune and some other English and Urdu national newspapers.